 All the requests for any of the static resources will be diverted to the clustered group of Jackrabbit servers by the front facing web servers.
 This will help in reducing the load on the application servers as well as providing easy management of the resources via the Jackrabbit GUI console or the portal admin panel.

-Styling Class Diagram

-<These should be modelled in EA>

-Styling Sequence Diagrams

-<These should be modelled in EA>

-Customized Control Labels and Tooltips
+Customized Controls, Labels and Tooltips

+As part of branding, each screen in the portal will be defined and container as controls where every page will become a container, containing further containers, which willeventually containcontrols.

+Figure 5: Depiction of container and controls

+These containers and controls will be registered in framework database and will be customized based upon profiles and locale.Information like maxLength,is_madatory will be kept in database as well which will aid in validation checks.
+Users will be given access to controls based upon profile and role.

 Database Design

+Following table structure would support customised control labels and tooltips